TAM Airlines Flight 3054: Response

 After the crash, President Luiz Inácio Lula da Silva ordered three days of national mourning.

 During the 2007 Pan American Games in Rio de Janeiro, the Brazilian athletes wore a black armband in remembrance of the victims.
 The flags of all participating countries were flown at half mast on July 18.
 Matches involving a Brazilian athlete or team started with a minute of silence.

 All matches of the Campeonato Brasileiro 2007 started with a minute of silence, while all players wore black armbands.
 Brazilian Formula One driver Felipe Massa had a black stripe on top of his helmet during the 2007 European Grand Prix, to commemorate the victims.
 Rubens Barrichello also had stripes on his helmet, and the two Red Bull Racing drivers David Coulthard and Mark Webber had small Brazilian flags on their helmets referring to the accident.

 More than 5,000 Brazilians marched to the crash site on July 29, 2007, blaming their government's failure to invest in airport infrastructure for the crash.
-Many of the protesters also demanded the ousting of President Luiz Inacio Lula da Silva.
+Many of the protesters also demanded Lula's ouster.

 International reactions

+Reactions shown internationally were strong all expressed condolences.